digipolisantwerp/location-picker_service_nodejs/README.md

 - antwerpen
   - *locationSearch(config)*: create an express controller that handles the connection to the data sources for locations in Antwerpen.
   - *coordinateSearch(config)*: create an express controller that handles the connection to the data sources for coordinates in Antwerpen.
+(Not currently needed for Location Picker widget.)

 ## Run the demo app